8 Best Protein Powders, How to Use Them, FAQs and More

 Benefits:

-• Enhanced Immune Function: Some research suggests that protein powder made from bone broth can reduce inflammation to give your immune system a hearty boost and reduce the risk of conditions like leaky gut syndrome.
+• May enhance immune function: Some research suggests that protein powder made from bone broth can reduce inflammation to give your immune system a hearty boost and reduce the risk of conditions like leaky gut syndrome.

-• Relieves Joint Pain: Supplementing with collagen, one of the primary ingredients found in protein powder made from bone broth, has been shown to reduce activity-related joint pain in athletes.
+• Helps relieve joint pain: Supplementing with collagen, one of the primary ingredients found in protein powder made from bone broth, has been shown to reduce activity-related joint pain in athletes.

 Goals: